-Frozen bubbles, waterfalls suspended by winter, glacial ice caves, stalactites and stalagmites… Winter in Jasper National Park has it all!
-If you are up for an adventure, looking to sharpen your photography skills, and you are captivated by the beauty of ice and snow, the Jasper Photography Workshop is for you!
+Frozen bubbles, waterfalls suspended by winter, glacial ice caves, stalactites and stalagmites… Winter in the Canadian Rockies has it all!
+If you are up for an adventure, looking to sharpen your photography skills, and you are captivated by the beauty of ice and snow, the Canadian Rockies Photography Workshop: Winter Edition is for you!

 Winter in the Canadian Rockies has ‘seasons’ within the season.
 During the early stages of winter, there is still open water with reflections, yet the landscape is blanketed by mounds of pillowy snow (see my Banff Winter Wonderland Workshop in November!).
 As the temperatures continue to fall, the landscape is transformed.
 The Canadian Rockies Photography Workshop – Winter Edition will focus on the stillness of winter that comes with the January chill.
 This is the prime time to photograph the frozen methane bubbles that get trapped in the icey lakes, the snow cornices that wrap around the mountain peaks, and the otherworldly formations of frozen waterfalls.

 We will use the enchanting Emerald Lake Lodge as our home base for the Canadian Rockies Photography Workshop.
 This is my favourite ‘home away from home’ in the winter months.
 The staff are warm and accommodating, the food is delicious, and you can step outside of your cabin to get a world class photograph of the Canadian Rockies.
 Using the lodge as a home base means that we may have a bit of extra driving to get to locations (most shooting locations are between 20 minutes and an hour from Emerald Lake) but it also gives us the perfect place to sit by the fire, edit, and have classroom talks if the weather does not permit us to shoot.

 What you will learn on the Canadian Rockies Photography Workshop